KingBeefSteak2007/computing-work-Story/Prolouge: Vigilante.md

   Closer.
   Blinks.
   Blade raised.
   Their screams pierced through the night sky.
-Birds flew away in fear. [insert hero 1's name] wipes off the blood on his blade.
+Birds flew away in fear.
+The Vigilante wipes off the blood on his blade.
 "Another stain.
-I gotta wash these off someday."
+I gotta wash these off someday." he muttered.
-[insert hero 1's name] muttered.
 His watch rang.
 "Calling all heros in the vicinity, we need your help", the audio played.
-Shrugging, [insert hero 1's name] walked away from the 2 headless bodies  in the alley.
+Shrugging, the Vigilante walked away from the 2 headless bodies  in the alley.